Technical requirements:

 FAQ

 Air source heat pumps are usually installed outside buildings, in gardens or on terraces.
 In this way, they can take in air, extract the heat from it and then use it to heat both the house and the water.
-As a rule, the space required is only a few square metres plus a certain distance between the heat pump and the house wall to allow good air circulation.
+As a rule, the required installation area is just a few square metres plus any distance between the heat pump and the house wall.
+This is necessary to allow good air circulation.